biohackrxiv/bhxiv-metadata/doc/elixir_biohackathon2022/paper.md

 ## OSF API

 BioHackrXiv uses OSF as a web service to manage the workflow for PDF submission, editorial review, DOI generation, PDF view and basic search.
-There are a number of limitations and during this biohackathon we explored if we can use the OSF API to create our own submission system.
+There are a number of limitations (see introduction) and during this biohackathon we explored if we can use the OSF API to create our own submission system.

 One of the cool aspects of OSF is that its web UI services use their own REST API to create the functionalities.
 This means that we, in theory, can use the REST API to roll our own.